Market

 The Board, on the recommendation of Audit Committee,

-to their eligibility, independence, willingness etc. for the
+respect to their eligibility, independence, willingness etc.

 In accordance with the provisions of Section 148 of the